anandu06dev/ng4StarterKit/README.md

 In the second example it becomes clear that domain logic is loosely coupled from the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible has many advantages.
 It improves reusability and allows easier refactoring.
-**Neither domain state nor business logic should be implemented in the UI controller**.
+**Neither domain state nor domain logic should be coded in the UI controller**.

 **» Mapper pattern**<br/>